Skip to content

 When brand-name is actually the cheaper path

 If you have commercial insurance that covers Wegovy or Zepbound, or you qualify for the manufacturer savings cards, brand-name can drop to a low copay that beats any cash compounded price.
 In that case, paying cash for compounded would be overpaying.
 Check your formulary and the manufacturer savings program first — a covered brand prescription is often the single cheapest route when coverage exists.
+Just confirm you actually qualify, because eligibility is narrower than the ads suggest: see do GLP-1 savings cards actually lower the price?

 When compounded wins on price